claabs/epicgames-freegames-node/Readme.md

 ### Captchas

-Epic Games currently serves captchas and bot detection to its login page.
-It will likely come to the purchase page as well in the future.
+Epic Games currently serves captchas and bot detection to its login and checkout pages.
 This project works around the issue in two ways:

 1. hCaptcha accessibility cookies
 1. Sending you captchas

 #### hCaptcha accessibility cookies

+**This is currently unavailable.
+See [#178](https://github.com/claabs/epicgames-freegames-node/issues/178) for details.**

 hCaptcha offers an accessibility tool for vision impaired users that can be used to bypass captchas served by Epic Games.
 It's very simple to set up: